Federation Of Indian Associations

 How does Federation Of Indian Associations spend its money?

 Federation Of Indian Associations directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to Federation Of Indian Associations tax-deductible?